 What to Know About Online Master's in English Coursework

-The typical online master's in English literature and writing provides students with exceptional critical thinking skills in addition to strong communication and writing skills.
-While some graduate programs in English only admit students who intend to complete doctoral degrees, many master's programs prepare students for careers in teaching, academia, and other professional settings immediately upon graduation.
+An online master's in English provides students with strong critical thinking, communication, and writing skills.
+While some English graduate programs only admit students who intend to complete a doctorate, many master's programs prepare students for careers in teaching, academia, and other professional settings.

-Though the content of online English programs does not typically differ from on-campus programs, the flexible structure may allow students to take a more condensed course load.
-Many online master's programs in English enable full-time students to finish in one year or less.
-Many programs even allow employed students to take courses part time while still completing the degree in less than two years.
-In total, online master's degrees in English typically include between 30-40 credits, though this number depends on the institution.
+Though the content of an online English degree does not typically differ from an on-campus program, busy students may benefit from an online program's flexible format.
+Many online master's programs allow full-time students to finish in one year or less.
+Many programs even allow employed students to take courses part time while completing the degree in less than two years.
+A master's in English online typically includes between 30 and 40 credits.
+But the number of required credits varies by program.

-What Common Courses are Offered in a Master's in English Program?
+Common Courses in an Online Master's in English Program

 - Critical Theory

-- Critical theory requires students to take knowledge from a variety of disciplines and apply it to the English program.
-Whether this comparative study takes the form of literary analysis or another form, the practice helps students develop critical thinking and translation skills.
+- Critical theory requires students to take knowledge from various disciplines and apply it to the English program.
+Students may use literary analysis to complete this task.
+The course helps students develop critical thinking and translation skills.

 - Cultural Studies

-- Courses in cultural studies prepare students to understand cultures through the lens of multiple disciplines.
-By drawing from multiple disciplines, students create a clearer picture of what forces, institutions, and processes contribute to a society's makeup.
-In addition to critical thinking and problem-solving skills, cultural studies graduates develop a better understanding of diversity and community.
+- Courses in cultural studies prepare students to understand cultures through the lens of many disciplines.
+Students create a clearer picture of what forces, institutions, and processes contribute to a society's makeup.
+In addition to critical thinking and problem-solving skills, cultural studies enrollees develop a better understanding of diversity and community.

 - American Literature

-- American literature focuses on the literature produced by American authors, including fiction, nonfiction, and poetry.
-It often requires students to apply knowledge from other disciplines, but, most of all, it provides students with a strong foundation in both writing and literary analysis.
-Students also gain an understanding of the topics and issues that American authors faced throughout history.
+- This course focuses on American authors' literature.
+Learners study fiction, nonfiction, and poetry.
+The course often requires students to apply knowledge from other disciplines.
+Students develop skills in both writing and literary analysis.
+They also gain an understanding of the topics and issues that American authors faced throughout history.

 - Professional Writing

 - Nearly every profession values professional writing skills.
-Students hone their ability to craft and edit meaningful and powerful professional communications in these courses.
-Many professional writing courses enable students to specialize or focus on a specific field, such as financial writing, public relations, and/or medical writing.
+In this course, students hone their ability to craft and edit meaningful professional communications.
+Many professional writing courses allow students to focus on a specific field, such as financial writing, public relations, or medical writing.

 - Many view postmodernism as a rejection of, or departure from, the assumptions of modernism.
-Postmodern literature and/or analysis typically amounts to an exercise in skepticism, questioning things like moral systems.
-Courses in postmodernism require students to observe the institutions and power structures in place that governed thinking in the past.
+Postmodern literature and analysis challenge students to practice skepticism, questioning things like moral systems.
+The course requires students to observe the institutions and power structures that governed thinking in the past.

 What Specializations are Available in a Master's in English Program?

-Built into many online master's programs in English, specializations or concentrations allow students to focus their degree into a particular area of study.
-While the available concentrations vary depending on the program, the list below includes some of the more common options.
+Built into many online master's programs in English, specializations allow students to focus their degree on one area of study.
+While available concentrations vary depending on the program, the list below includes common options.

 - Contemporary Literature

-- A specialization in contemporary literature focuses on the writing of contemporary authors and poets and deals with the issues deemed important or integral to modern society.
-The specialization typically narrows the scope of material to post-World War II.
+- A specialization in contemporary literature focuses on the writing of contemporary authors and poets.
+It deals with important issues integral to modern society.
+The specialization typically focuses on post-World War II material.

 - Creative Writing

-- A creative writing specialization provides students with an intensive study in the creation and editing process of fiction, nonfiction, and poetry.
+- This specialization provides students with an intensive study in the creation and editing of fiction, nonfiction, and poetry.
 It also helps prepare students who plan to teach creative writing professionally.
 Some creative writing specializations allow students to choose a specific genre to explore in depth.

 - Women/Gender Studies

 - Students specializing in women and/or gender studies explore texts using an gendered or genderless lens.
-This approach allows students to consider and analyze the influences and/or conditions under which women and genders were represented in texts, typically with consideration to both time and place.
+Students consider and analyze the influences and conditions under which women and genders were represented in texts, typically with consideration to both time and place.

 What Exams or Projects Should I Expect?

-While some online master's programs in English include capstone projects that require students to develop a project that incorporates various skills and coursework from the program, a master's thesis serves as the most common final project.
-A master's thesis serves as a research project and/or paper that prepares students for the rigorous research and writing demands of a doctoral degree in English.
+Some online master's degrees in English include capstone projects.
+These projects require students to develop a project that incorporates various skills and coursework from the program.
+But a master's thesis is often the most common final project.
+Often a research project or lengthy paper, a master's thesis prepares students for the research and writing demands of a doctoral degree.

 How Can I Choose a Quality Online Master's in English Program?

-After ensuring that the prospective institution holds regional accreditation — which students can verify through the Database of Accredited Postsecondary Institutions and Programs — learners should also consider the diversity of a program's faculty and course offerings.
+Prospective students should check that schools hold accreditation.
+They can verify this through the Database of Accredited Postsecondary Institutions and Programs.
+Learners should also consider the diversity of a program's faculty and course offerings.
 A varied and inclusive institution may allow for more opportunities.
-Students should also pay attention to the degree conferred, since some English graduate programs only admit students seeking a doctorate.
-Online applicants should also note any residency requirements and graduation rates.
+Students should also pay attention to the degree conferred since some English graduate programs only admit students seeking a doctorate.
+Online applicants should also note residency requirements and graduation rates.

-Applicants can also look at a faculty's qualifications and publications to get a clearer picture of the program's strengths.
-In addition to aligning a student's interests with a faculty or faculty member, students might also identify a graduate mentor or supervisor — or even find potential courses or specializations of interest.
-Furthermore, students should review the awards and honors bestowed upon an institution's faculty members.
+Applicants can also look at a faculty's qualifications and publications to better understand a program's strengths.
+Doing so may help students identify a graduate mentor or supervisor.
+Or, they may even find potential courses or specializations of interest.
+In addition, learners should review the awards and honors bestowed upon an institution's faculty members.

 Career Opportunities With a Master's in English Degree

-An online master's degree in English provides graduates with a diverse and flexible set of skills, qualifying them for many different careers.
-Gaining exemplary verbal and written communication skills prepares graduates for careers in publishing and/or communication, and expertise in literature and literary criticism gained from an online masters in English literature paves the way for a career in academia.
+An online master's degree in English provides graduates with a diverse and flexible set of skills, qualifying them for many careers.
+Gaining strong verbal and written communication skills prepares graduates for careers in publishing or communication.
+Expertise in literature and literary criticism paves the way for a career in academia.

-While a master's degree in English provides graduates with the credentials necessary to acquire many different positions, it does not guarantee eligibility.
+While an English master's degree provides graduates with the credentials necessary to acquire various positions, it does not guarantee eligibility.
 Some positions require additional training, licensure, and/or certificates to qualify for employment.
 Some positions even require a specific degree concentration.

 Postsecondary teachers educate college and university students in various disciplines and concentrations.
 The subjects a professor teaches depend on the English graduate's concentration or specialization.
 While colleges and universities typically require teachers to hold doctoral degrees, many community colleges allow graduates with master's degrees to fill teaching positions.

-Copywriters, creative writers, content writers, and bloggers make up just some of the career options available to writers.
-Though a bachelor's degree is the typical requirement for entry level positions, advanced degrees enable writers to attain more competitive positions and higher salaries.
+Copywriters, creative writers, content writers, and bloggers comprise some career options for writers.
+Though entry-level positions typically require a bachelor's degree, advanced degrees allow writers to advance to more competitive positions and earn higher salaries.
 The writing profession highly values the research skills, writing proficiency, and knowledge writers gain from a master's degree in English.

 Public relations managers oversee the presentation, maintenance, and improvement of their client or employer image.
-This typically requires managers to create communications that accurately present a company's or client's message.
+Managers create communications materials that accurately present a company's or client's message.
 Fundraising managers serve a similar function, but they tend to run fundraisers and campaigns that satisfy specific interests and goals.
-Many of these positions demand applicants with advanced degrees in a communications field, such as English.
+Many of these positions demand applicants with advanced degrees in a communication field, such as English.
 Government and high-profile organizations often require candidates with substantial experience in addition to a master's degree.

 Technical writers prepare the text and written information for various professional documentation.
-This might include instruction manuals and/or how-to guides.
+They may create instruction manuals and how-to guides.
 Technical writers research, collect, and organize the necessary information.
-They then recreate it in concise and understandable language for the end user.
+They then recreate it in concise and understandable language for the end-user.
 Advanced degrees prepare technical writers with advanced research and writing skills.
-Some positions require additional training and/or degrees depending on the intended industry and position.
+Some positions require additional training or degrees depending on the intended industry and position.

-In a globalized society, interpreters and translators are in high demand, as they not only transmit text and information from one language to another but also transfer meaning, tone, and context.
-A bachelor's degree typically counts as the minimum requirement for these positions, as well as fluency in at least one other language.
-A master's degree in English provides more opportunities with higher earning potential.
+In a globalized society, interpreters and translators are in high demand.
+They not only transmit text and information from one language to another but also transfer meaning, tone, and context.
+A bachelor's degree is typically the minimum requirement for these positions, and fluency in at least one other language.
+A master's degree in English can lead to more opportunities with higher earning potential.

 |Occupation||Median Salary||Currently Employed||Expected Job Growth in Next 10 Years|